 The point is there was no reason to do this outside of just giving Charlie more trauma in the last twenty pages.

 Overall, it may sound like I’m bashing the book, and to some extend I am.
 However, this does not mean I would not recommend The Perks Of Being A Wallflower to a large extent.

-The goal of the novel was to start conversation, and to that extent it has done a better job than the vast majority of novels in the Young Adult genre.
+The goal of the novel was to start a conversation, and to that extent, it has done a better job than the vast majority of novels in the Young Adult genre.
 However, that does not mean the novel is perfect, in fact, it is pretty far from that.

-While not all that conversation is positive, that still doesn’t mean the read is not worthwhile.
+While not all that conversation is positive, that still doesn’t mean the reader is not worthwhile.
 Personally, I was still invested in the story and enjoyed my time with the characters.